 It is always better to be proactive in avoiding traffic accidents in a parking lot.
 Pay extra attention to pedestrians when driving through the parking lot.
 Pedestrians tend to have an extra sense of security in a parking lot and are not as vigilant as on a public road.
 When you are parking, find a spot where you do not need to back up but where you can pull directly into the traffic lane.
 If your car has rear parking assistant cameras or sensors, make use of them.
 Avoid shopping when you know the mall will be super busy, like after pay day or on a Saturday.

 Do I Need to Call My Columbus Car Accident Attorney if I am in a Fender Bender?

 Informing your attorney of your fender bender is a good idea; especially if the other parties involved were hostile.
 Your attorney will also be able to obtain the surveillance footage from the owner of the parking lot, as some companies reuse their digital storage.
 Take into account that in Ohio the statute of limitations for claims for property damage, as well as personal injury claims is two years, and you might not be able to get the footage at a later stage.

 Inform your attorney of the accident if you were driving a car that is not yours.
 This can complicate the situation especially if the owner says that you did not have permission to drive or if the owner is under – or uninsured.

 You will also need the assistance of a lawyer if the other party were at fault, but they drove off without exchanging information.
-Legal assistance from experienced car accident attorneys like the ones at Chester Law Group will ensure that the correct process is followed to obtain the other driver’s information as well as assist you with any claims against that person.
+Legal assistance from experienced car accident attorneys like the ones at Ohio Car Accident Lawyers will ensure that the correct process is followed to obtain the other driver’s information as well as assist you with any claims against that person.